If You Can't Figure Out What's Going On With kicking, You'll Be Glad You Read This Article to Know About Your Dog Behavior!

 What does it mean when my dog kicks me?

 The kicking reflex is caused by nerves located under the skin, which is why dogs often kick when they are being scratched.
 The nerve sends a message to the brain, which in turn signals the leg muscles to move.
-This reflex is usually triggered by something that is irritating or painful, so when you scratch your buddy, you are probably causing it to kick you.
+This reflex is usually triggered by something irritating or painful, so when you scratch your buddy, you are probably causing it to kick you.

 Why does my dog kick me at night?